 SBA lines of credit are good for prime borrowers—those with a credit score of at least 680—in need of affordable financing to fill recurring or specific cash flow gaps.
 This is because interest rates are typically in a range of 5% to 10%, and you can access the funds repeatedly as you pay it off.
 Additionally, you can use an SBA CAPLine for as long as 10 years without having to apply again.

 What Is the Purpose of Each SBA CAPLine?

 The four SBA CAPLine types provide seasonal funding, financing for specific contracts, funding for residential or commercial construction projects and general working capital financing.
-Each of the SBA CAPLines are similar in that they provide businesses with access to funding that can be used again.
+Each of the SBA CAPLines is similar in that they provide businesses with access to funding that can be used again.
 However, the intended purpose for each SBA line of credit varies.

 1. Seasonal SBA Line of Credit Purpose

 A seasonal SBA CAPLine provides businesses with up to $5 million in funding for seasonal increases in accounts receivable, inventory, or related labor costs.
 To qualify, in addition to the standard 7(a) requirements, your business needs to have been in operation for at least one year, and you need to demonstrate a pattern of seasonal activity.

 If you manufacture or sell seasonal products or services, you would benefit from a seasonal SBA CAPLine.
 For example, if you manufacture barbecue grills, you can use the SBA line of credit to purchase materials and pay for labor costs.
 Once the grills are built, the SBA CAPLine enables you to offer accounts receivable (A/R) terms to your customers.
 As the selling season ends and A/R is collected, the cash flow you receive can be used to pay off the SBA line of credit.